How to Use and Create Navigation Menus

 Display the Menu by Selecting a Menu Location

-For all other themes, you will see 4 display locations like the screenshot below.
-The names of the locations will tell you where the menu will display.
-If I check the box for Above Header, the menu will display above the header.
-If I check the box for Right, it's going to display on the right side of the header.
+Most of the time, the names of the menu locations will tell you where the menu will display.
+So using the screenshot below as an example, if I check the box for Above Header, the menu is going to display above the header.
+If I check the box for Right, it's going to display on the right side of the header, etc.

 Check the box for the display location you want for your menu and click Save.
 If you want more than one menu, create another menu and assign the menu to a different location.

 Now you can visit your site to see your menu!

 Kadence child theme menus work just like normal menus!
 But there are 2 special menu locations I want to go over: